Singa-pirate/greyctf24-writeup/rev/phaser-js/README.md

 </html>
 ```

-We see that there are two js files controlling this document. `phaser.min.js` is the Phaser library code, which is not worth inspecting.
+There are two js files controlling this document. `phaser.min.js` is the Phaser library code, which is not worth inspecting.
 Upon inspecting `game.js`, it is an obfuscated script.
 Our task is to deobfuscate this script to see what it is doing, and whether we can bypass the game logic to obtain the flag.

 ### Approach

 The first step is to use online tools to deobfuscate the script.
-We used [Willnode's](https://willnode.github.io/deobfuscator/).
+We used [Willnode's](https://willnode.github.io/deobfuscator/) deobfuscating tool.
 It nicely formats the script and turns all hexadecimal numbers into decimal numbers.
-The full deobfuscated is found in [game-original.js](./game-original.js).
-However, the script returned was not returned was not sufficient clear to decipher what the script is doing.
+The full deobfuscated script is found in [game-original.js](./game-original.js).
+However, the script returned was not sufficiently clear to decipher what the script is doing.

 First, I manually replace some of the script patterns with human-readable patterns, with the help of `Ctrl+H`.